GM-Consult-Pty-Ltd/text_indexing/README.md

 The [API](https://pub.dev/documentation/text_indexing/latest/) exposes the [TextIndexer](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexer-class.html) interface that builds and maintains an [InvertedIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex-class.html) for a collection of documents.

+Our API contains a fair amount of boiler-plate, but we aim to make the code as readable, extendable and re-usable as possible:

+* We use an `interface > implementation mixin > base-class > implementation class pattern`:
+  - the `interface` is an abstract class that exposes fields and methods but contains no implementation code.
+The `interface` may expose a factory constructor that returns an `implementation class` instance;
+  - the `implementation mixin` implements the `interface` class methods, but not the input fields;
+  - the `base-class` is an abstract class with the `implementation mixin` and exposes a default, unnamed generative const constructor for sub-classes.
+The intention is that `implementation classes` extend the `base class`, overriding the `interface` input fields with final properties passed in via a const generative constructor.
-To maximise performance of the indexers the API performs lookups in nested hashmaps of DART core types.
-To improve code legibility the API makes use of [type aliases](https://pub.dev/documentation/text_indexing/latest/text_indexing/text_indexing-library.html#typedefs) and extensions.
-The typedefs and extensions are not exported by the `text_indexer` library, but can be found in the `text_indexer_type_definitions` and `text_indexer_type_extensions`.
-Import these seperately to use.
+* To maximise performance of the indexers the API performs lookups in nested hashmaps of DART core types.
+To improve code legibility the API makes use of type aliases, callback function definitions and extensions.
+The typedefs and extensions are not exported by the [text_indexing](https://pub.dev/documentation/text_indexing/latest/text_indexing/text_indexing-library.html) library, but can be found in the [type_definitions](https://pub.dev/documentation/text_indexing/latest/type_definitions/type_definitions-library.html) and [extensions](https://pub.dev/documentation/text_indexing/latest/extensions/extensions-library.html) mini-libraries.
+[Import these libraries seperately](#usage) if needed.

 ### InvertedIndex

 The [InvertedIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex-class.html) interface exposes properties and methods for working with [Dictionary](https://pub.dev/documentation/text_indexing/latest/text_indexing/Dictionary.html), [KGramIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/KGramIndex.html) and [Postings](https://pub.dev/documentation/text_indexing/latest/text_indexing/Postings.html) hashmaps.

 A [mixin class](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndexMixin-class.html) implements the [getTfIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex/getTfIndex.html), [getFtdPostings](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex/getFtdPostings.html) and [getIdFtIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex/getIdFtIndex.html) methods.

+An [abstract base class](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndexBase-class.html) mixies in [InvertedIndexMixin] https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndexMixin-class.html) and provides a default unnamed generative const constructor for sub-classes.

 Two implementation classes are provided:
  * the [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) class is intended for fast indexing of a smaller corpus using in-memory dictionary, k-gram and postings hashmaps; and